tervio/shares-triangle/README.md

 ## Customized shares-triangle plot

 In this shares-triangle plot some of the graph options were selected at the SharesTriangle_Maker.nb partly based on the look of the above preview plot.
-Values that result in a useful graph depend on the data, e.g., how densely the plotted points are packed inside the triangle.
+Option values that result in a useful graph depend on the data, for example how densely the plotted points are packed inside the triangle.

 ![Custom shares-triangle plot](https://github.com/tervio/shares-triangle/blob/main/graphs/test.svg?raw=true)